Q. What has happened in the last 2 months? A. Not enough!

 Touch Points or IAQ?

-A recent report found that a lady with Coronavirus entered a Starbucks coffee shop in South Korea, ordered her coffee and sat in the shop under a switched-on air-conditioning cassette unit.
-This proceeded to pick up the virus and spread it around the rest of the coffee shop and infected 56 other people who were inside the shop and not wearing masks!
+A recent report found that a lady with Coronavirus entered a Starbucks coffee shop in South Korea.
+She ordered her coffee and sat in the shop under a switched-on air-conditioning cassette unit.
+This proceeded to pick up the virus and spread it around the rest of the coffee shop.
+It infected 56 other people who were inside the shop and not wearing masks.

-This story is looking at the benefits of wearing a mask and is absolutely correct, however there are some places where this is just not practical and the fact they can be uncomfortable and restricting to wear, meaning people will remove them to “take a breather.”
+This story is looking at the benefits of wearing a mask and is absolutely correct.
+However there are some places where this is just not practical.
+They can be uncomfortable and restricting to wear, meaning people will remove them to “take a breather”.

 What technology is out there for improving IAQ?

-There are a few different ways of improving IAQ within the building space which are as follows;
+There are a few different ways of improving IAQ within the building space, they are as follows;

 What about Air Quality Monitoring?